peteroupc/peteroupc.github.io/exporand.md

 3. If the geometric bag is accepted, either return the bag as is or fill the unsampled digits of the bag with uniform random digits as necessary to give the number an _n_-digit fractional part (similarly to **FillGeometricBag** above), where _n_ is a precision parameter, then return the resulting number.

+However, the speed of this step depends crucially on the mode (highest point) of _f_ at \[0, 1\].
+As that mode approaches 0, the average rejection rate increases.
+Effectively, this step generates a point uniformly at random in a 1&times;1 area in space.
+If that mode is close to 0, _f_ will cover only a tiny portion of this area, so that the chance is high that the generated point will fall outside the area of _f_ and have to be rejected.

-The beta distribution's probability function at (1) fits the requirements of Keane and O'Brien (for `alpha` and `beta` both greater than 1), thus it can be simulated by Bernoulli factories and is covered by this general approach.
+The beta distribution's probability function at (1) fits the requirements of Keane and O'Brien (for `alpha` and `beta` both greater than 1), thus it can be simulated by Bernoulli factories and is covered by this general algorithm.

 This algorithm can be modified to produce random numbers in the interval \[_m_, _m_ + _b_<sup>_i_</sup>\] (where _b_ is the base, or radix, and _i_ and _m_ are integers), rather than \[0, 1\], as follows: